Gallery-of-Kaeon/Kaeon-FUSION/README.md

 but may have unpredictable effects.
 Also,
 please note that loops in the standard interface are rather slow at the moment.

-Furthermore,
-it is important to note that the contents of this repository are aimed at those who have a strong background in computer science.
-If you're a newcomer to programming in general, we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource.

 ## Contact info